JuliaAstro/LombScargle.jl/README.md

 * `noise_level`: the noise level used to normalize the periodogram when `normalization` is set to `"Scargle"`
-* `fit_mean`: if `true`, fit for the mean of the signal using the Generalised Lomb–Scargle algorithm (see Zechmeister & Kürster paper).
-If this is `false`, the original algorithm by Lomb and Scargle will be employed (see Townsend paper), which does not take into account a non-null mean and uncertainties for observations
+* `fit_mean`: if `true`, fit for the mean of the signal using the Generalised Lomb–Scargle algorithm (see Zechmeister & Kürster paper below).
+If this is `false` and no uncertainty on the signal is provided, the original algorithm by Lomb and Scargle will be employed (see Townsend paper below)
 * `center_data`: if `true`, subtract the mean of `signal` from `signal` itself before performing the periodogram.
 This is especially important if `fit_mean` is `false`